Impulse 2: Personal development and personal growth

 Smith, W., Boniwell, I., & Green, S. (2021).
 Positive psychology coaching in the workplace.
 Springer.
 DOI: 10.1007/978-3-030-79952-6

-Norman Sieroka is full professor for theoretical philosophy at the University of Bremen and lecturer/Privatdozent for philosophy at the ETH Zurich.
-He studied philosophy, physics, and mathematics in Heidelberg and Cambridge and holds doctorate degrees in both, philosophy and physics.
-His main areas of research are philosophy of time, philosophy of perception (especially hearing), philosophy of science (especially physics) and the historiography of philosophy.
+Norman Sieroka is a full professor of philosophy at the University of Bremen and a lecturer at ETH Zurich.
+He studied philosophy, physics and mathematics in Heidelberg and Cambridge and holds a PhD in both philosophy and physics.